mehulagg/gitlab/doc/development/feature_flags/controls.md

 Feature.enabled?(:some_feature, group)
 ```

-**Percentage of time** rollout is not a good idea if what you want is to make sure a feature
-is always on or off to the users.
-In that case, **Percentage of actors** rollout is a better method.

 Lastly, to verify that the feature is deemed stable in as many cases as possible,
 you should fully roll out the feature by enabling the flag **globally** by running: